microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 Install-Module -Name PSDscResources -Force -RequiredVersion 2.12.0.0
 ```

+- Run _Get-InstalledModule_ to validate that the modules have installed successfully.

 The Azure PowerShell modules are used for:

 - Publishing the package to Azure storage